Glucokinase regulatory protein

 The glucokinase regulatory protein (GKRP) also known as glucokinase (hexokinase 4) regulator (GCKR) is a protein produced in hepatocytes (liver cells).
 GKRP binds and moves glucokinase (GK), thereby controlling both activity and intracellular location of this key enzyme of glucose metabolism.
+GKRP has also been proposed as one of the fructose-sensing receptors and glucokinase as one of its signal transducers.